Ivan Katalinić

-Ivan Katalinić (born 17 May 1951) is a former Croatian footballer and former manager who had a successful playing career with Hajduk Split and Southampton in the 1970s and 1980s.
+Ivan Katalinić (born 17 May 1951) is a Croatian former footballer and former manager who had a successful playing career with Hajduk Split and Southampton in the 1970s and 1980s.
 As a member of Hajduk's famous "golden generation" of the 1970s, he won four Yugoslav championships and five consecutive cups.

 In early 1980, he moved to Southampton where he stayed for three and a half seasons.
 On his return from England, Katalinić once again joined Hajduk becoming part of the coaching staff and a third choice goalkeeper for the 1983–84 season.

 So far in his managerial career Katalinić has managed 17 clubs.
 Most success was achieved with Hajduk from 1993 until 1995.
 Two Croatian championships and cups were won along with two supercups.
 Season 1994–95 is remembered as the most successful in Hajduk's history.
 Besides winning the double, Hajduk reached quarterfinals of the Champions League.
 From 1996 until 2002 he was part of the Croatian national team's coaching staff that led Croatia to bronze medal in the World Cup 1998.

-Playing career

-Club
+Club career

 Despite signing his first professional contract with Hajduk in the summer of 1970, Katalinić had to wait more than a year for his debut.
 The long-awaited day occurred on 29 September 1971, when he came on as a substitute for injured Radomir Vukčević in the European Cup first-round return-leg in Split, against Valencia.
 However, in the face of stiff competition Katalinić would not become first-choice goalkeeper until 1975.
 He then kept the number one jersey for the following two seasons, before losing it due to military service, which was obligatory at the time.
 Upon his return from the army in May 1979, Katalinić played only one game, adding just three more at the beginning of the following season: transfer abroad was on the horizon.
-After trials with W.B.A. and Derby County, followed by unsuccessful attempts to gain his work permit, Katalinić finally made a breakthrough with Southampton.
+After trials with West Bromwich Albion and Derby County, followed by unsuccessful attempts to gain his work permit, Katalinić finally made a breakthrough with Southampton.